isomerpages/aic-yearbook/_oneaicfamily/People development.md

 ![](/images/yun-ru1.png)

-## The ‘Walk In Your Shoes’ initiative
+## ‘Walk In Your Shoes’ initiative
 'Walk In Your Shoes' is an AIC initiative for divisions and departments to host staff learning sessions.
 This was implemented in response to staff's feedback seeking opportunities for more cross-department learning and engagement sessions.
 The series intended to foster stronger collaborations between departments.

 ![](/images/walk-in-your-shoes-3.png)